-All the major credit card issuers have different rules when it comes to applying for credit cards, whether it involves approval, earning the sign-up bonus, etc. I’ve written about Chase’s rules when it comes to applying for cards, and one of the biggest restrictions is what we often refer to as the 5/24 rule.
+All the major credit card issuers have different rules when it comes to applying for credit cards, whether it involves approval, earning the welcome bonus, etc. I’ve written about Chase’s rules when it comes to applying for cards, and one of the biggest restrictions is what we often refer to as the 5/24 rule.
 This was first introduced a couple of years ago, but has been expanded quite a bit since then.

 I’ve explained the policy in the past, though there’s one consistent point of confusion readers seem to have, which I figured I’d cover in this post.
 But first let me recap the basics of the 5/24 rule:

 What is Chase’s 5/24 policy?

 With Chase’s 5/24 policy, you typically won’t be approved for a card if you’ve opened five or more new accounts in the past 24 months.
 This is more of a general guideline than a strict rule, though.
 Here’s what you should know about 5/24:

 - A vast majority of new credit card accounts will count towards that limit, meaning that opening five or more cards in 24 months will make you ineligible for certain Chase cards

 - There are people who report not having any issues being approved for a card even though they surpassed the 5/24 rule, so it’s not consistently enforced

 - Previously the 5/24 rule didn’t apply to all Chase cards, meaning that there were some Chase cards you could still easily be approved for if you had opened five or more card accounts in the past 24 months; among these cards was the IHG® Rewards Club Premier Credit Card

 - This is mostly anecdotal, since Chase doesn’t officially publish this restriction for most cards

 Reader CA805JV asked the following in the Ask Lucky forum, and it’s a question I get asked all the time: